ianrasmussen05/programming-languages-2021/assignment-2.md

 You may form groups again.
 Easiest for me is if you keep working with the same group in the same repo as before (if that is not possible get in touch).
 Make folders as follows

     YourRepo
-        Assignment1
+        Assignment1 -- contains your work on Assignment 1
         Assignment2
-            LambdaNat0 -- just a copy of my folder LambdaNat1 -- your work as specified below
+            LambdaNat0 -- just a copy of my folder LambdaNat0
+            LambdaNat1 -- your work as specified below

 Each group submits their answer by sending me a link to the github repository via [email using this link](mailto:akurz@chapman.edu?subject=Assignment%202%20Part%20X) where X is the number of the corresponding part of the assignment.